Access Confluent Cloud Console with Private Networking

 To enable access to Confluent services in a privately-networked Confluent Cloud cluster from your local machine, you can use a proxy (NGINX, HAProxy, Envoy, or others).
 The proxy relays communication between your local clients and Confluent Cloud resources.

-In the following example topology, the client is running outside of a VPC or VNet and uses a NGINX proxy to connect to Confluent Cloud.
+In the following example topology, the client runs outside of a VPC or VNet and uses an NGINX proxy to connect to Confluent Cloud.

 Simplified proxy configuration